cssat-graveyard/sim-tool/README.md

 * The line points to the Ubuntu version Trusty repository.
 If you used a different Amazon AMI than Ubuntu or if the version has changed from Trusty, you will need to adjust the line accordingly.

 ### Install and Configure R, Shiny, and Shiny Server
-Alright, it's time at last to get our core tools installe and configured.
+Alright, it's time at last to get our core tools installed and configured.
 The steps below are described in more detail [here](https://github.com/chrisrzhou/RShiny-EC2Bootstrap#install-r).

 First we make sure all the server files are up to date.
 ```